MattMadness/sapphire-butler/README.md

 Things to note:
 * There is no need to specify a shebang (ex. `#!/bin/bash`).
 * Don't use `echo` or `notify-send`.
 Use `butlermsg` to send messages, if needed.
 * There shouldn't be any plaintext in this file unless it is being translated in the script.
-Use the variables you should have set in the language file in the `i18n` directory.
+Use the variables you should have set in the language file in the `i18n` directory as that file is sourced before this script is run.

+The contents of our `task.sh` will contain the following:

 ```bash
 xdg-open http://hyades.shoutca.st:8043/stream